Table of Contents

 The Vypyr X2 is a 26-pound semi-combo amplifier, measuring in at 19.5″ wide, 17.7″ high, and 10″ deep.

 It comes with one 12″ Peavey custom-voiced speaker.
 All in a sturdy wooden enclosure with black hardware and tolex.
 The controls are on the top for easier access when adjustments are to be made to your sound.

 The controls are very modern.
-They have a series of LEDs around each control to mark their position for each saved amp model.
+They have a series of LEDs around each control.
+This is to mark their position for each saved amp model.
 The input jacks, include the instrument, USB for programming, and auxiliary.
 All on the front face of the amp for ease of access.

 The headphone out jack is also on the front panel to make it easy to use when silent playing is required.
 On the rear is a control jack to allow for the Sanpera foot switch (sold separately).
-Also, the power switch and power cord receptacle.
+Also, the power switch and cord receptacle.

 The amplifier is well-made and pretty rugged, with a nice black grill cloth and a sleek look!

 Channels and Controls

 The Vypyr X2 is a single-channel amplifier.
 It’s designed to share the controls via the many amp models and effects.

 Each LED around the controls will change based on the setting recalled from each of the amp models.
-The amplifier can be used with electric guitars, bass guitars, and acoustic guitars.
+The amplifier can be used with electric, bass, and acoustic guitars.

 You have the option of selecting the instrument from the series of buttons near the input jack.

 The amplifier has a few rotary encoders that control your settings for stomp boxes, EQ, or effects.
 Each LED changes color to show you what setting you are using.
 A bit of a learning curve exists here to get used to the many options.

 But it’s very easy to get used to with the manual at your side.
 One of the encoders is the amp model selector, which lets you choose from 36 different models!